 Phonics is the term used to describe the letters of the alphabet and the sounds each letter, and combinations of letters make.
 Children are taught to:

 - blend these sounds together to say and read words

 - segment the sounds to spell words for writing

 The teaching of phonics is organised into six phases, each building upon the previous phase by introducing new sounds and alternative spellings of sounds until Phase 6 where knowledge is consolidated and children start to learn independent spelling strategies.
 Phonics sessions are structured to build on previous learning and introduce new phonics skills and subject knowledge.
 Sessions often follow the model of revisit/review, teach, practise and apply.
 It is structured and tailored to the needs of each individual.

 Each June, all children in Year 1 undertake a National Phonics Screening Check.
 This check consists of 40 words (20 real words and pseudo words) which children will be asked to read.
 The focus of this check is to see if pupils can decode a range of words which they have not seen before.
 We use engaging multimedia and interactive resources to enhance our teaching in this area.
-More detailed information on the teaching of early reading is presented as part of our induction process for new parents and is available on request.

 Creating A Positive Reading Culture